jkittley/Arduino-Websocket-Webpage/README.md

 Finally reboot the Pi
 * sudo reboot

+Start the web server running
+* Open terminal and type:
+* sudo python3 ~/www/gameconsole/webserver.py —prod

 Now you should be able to connect to the Pi via WiFi.
-Navigate to http://ocean.scan in the browser and you should see the website.
+Navigate to http://game.console in the browser and you should see the website.